 - You over-baked the cookies.
 It’s always better to under-bake your cookies and let them cool on the cookie sheet for a few extra minutes than to over-bake your cookies.
 Over-baked cookies are hard and tough, and let’s face it, no one wants to bite into a cookie hockey puck.

-Tips for making in advance, storing and freezing dark chocolate chunk cookies
+Storing and freezing dark chocolate chunk cookies

 Can you make chocolate cookie dough in advance?